 Are you new to RC racing and thinking of your first purchase?
-Before going headlong into the hobby, it is best to gain an overview and then build upon that foundation over time.
-There are several idiosyncrasies about RC racing that are essential to understanding the type of car that you want to buy.
-This guide will assist you in avoiding making a RC car purchase that doesn’t suit your intended use for your remote controlled vehicle of choice.
+Or are you looking for a gift for your kid?
+This guide will assist you in avoiding making a purchase of the best RC car that doesn’t suit your intended use for your remote controlled vehicle of choice.

 While there are other options in the market, we selected (in our opinion) the best 10.
 We designed this list by: